KrystianKunowski/KrystianKunowski/README.md

 - 🔭 I’m currently studying ...
 Computer Systems Management
 - 🌱 I’m currently learning ...
-AWS,JS,Angular and C#
+AWS, JS, Angular and C#
 - 👯 I’m looking to collaborate on ...
 AWS
 - 🤔 I’m looking for help with ..
 My first IT role
 - 💬 Ask me about ... anything